eclipse-pass/pass-docker/invenio-rdm/README.md

 **Note**: The server is using a self-signed SSL certificate, so your browser will issue a warning that you will have to by-pass.

-To Stop InvenioRDM, run the following commands:
+To stop the InvenioRDM instance, run the following commands:

 ```console
 ./stop.sh